 The Cowlitz County Noxious Weed Control Program focuses on education, prevention, technical assistance and control of noxious weeds primarily through voluntary compliance.
 Preventing the spread of weeds is very effective and less costly than waiting until the weeds are out of control.

-From March through November, when weeds are growing rapidly, the program employs field staff to survey public and privately owned lands in Cowlitz County for noxious weeds and to work with landowners to achieve weed control.
+The program employs field staff to survey public and privately owned lands in Cowlitz County for noxious weeds and to work with landowners to achieve weed control.
 A lot of our work starts with citizens reporting infestations and asking for information and assistance in getting rid of noxious weeds on their property.
 Field staff finds additional infestations as they travel throughout the county.

 How is weed control enforced?